 Grohe and Hansgrohe – pretty much everyone has heard of these two German brands.
-They stand for high-quality sanitary fittings, innovation, and elegant design made in Germany.
+They stand for high-quality faucets and elegant design made in Germany.

-To come right out with the facts: the two brands are not part of the same company.
-In fact, quite the opposite is the case.
+To put it straight: the two brands do not belong to the same group.
+In fact, exactly the opposite is the case.

-The two premium manufacturers of bathroom and kitchen faucets and sanitary fittings are two completely independent companies and even arch-rivals in their industry.
+The two premium manufacturers of bathroom and kitchen faucets are two completely independent businesses and even arch rivals in their sector.

-In 2010, Hansgrohe even used the leniency program in an EU antitrust case against the so-called “bathroom cartel” – which the company itself was part of – to avoid a penalty.
-Other members of the cartel included Grohe.
+In 2010, Hansgrohe even used the leniency program in an EU antitrust case against the so-called “bathroom cartel” – of which it was a part itself – to escape punishment.
+Other members of the cartel included Grohe among others.

 Common family history

-It specialized quite quickly in the production of metal products for the sanitary sector, especially showers and plumbing technology.
+Hansgrohe was founded in 1901 by Hans Grohe in Schiltach in the Black Forest and quickly specialized in the production of metal products for the sanitary area, especially showers and drains.

-1936 began the international expansion.
-It was in the same year that Friedrich Grohe, the second oldest son, left the company.
+In 1936 the international expansion began.
+In the same year Friedrich Grohe, the second eldest son, left the company.

-This decision should soon turn out to be a momentous step, more on that in a second.
+This decision turned out to be a momentous step a short time later, more about it in a moment.

-Family quarrel leads to the emergence of Grohe – Friedrich Grohe goes his own way
+Family dispute leads to the emergence of Grohe – Friedrich Grohe follows his own path

-As already mentioned, Friedrich Grohe left the company Hansgrohe, allegedly because of internal disputes.
+As mentioned earlier, Friedrich Grohe left Hansgrohe, allegedly because of internal disputes.

-At that time, however, Hansgrohe and Grohe were not yet direct competitors, because the range of products was still different.
+At this time, though, Hansgrohe and Grohe were not yet the fiercest competitors because the products were still different.

 Facts and figures: Hansgrohe and Grohe in comparison